 Term Definition Approval Class The approval class describes which evaluation requirements the approved device has been tested against.
-See Appendix A. Device Payment device; may be part of a terminal.
+See Appendix A. COTS Commercial-off-the-Shelf device.
+A mobile device (e.g., smartphone that is designed for mass-market distribution and is not designed specific payment processing.
+Device Payment device; may be part of a terminal.
 EPP Encrypting PIN pad; approval class, designating embeddable (OEM) devices to be integrated into a cardholder-operated terminal.
 See Appendix A. Evaluation Framework Set of requirements for vendors, test methodology for laboratories, approval process for products, and approval list pertaining to a given payment security device type (POI device, HSM).
 HSM Hardware security module; approval class aimed at devices supporting a variety of payment processing and cardholder authentication applications and processes.
 See Appendix A. Hybrid Reader A device that incorporates capabilities for the capture of card data from either a magnetic-stripe card or an integrated-circuit card (aka a smart or chip card) ICCR Integrated-circuit card reader.
-MSR Magnetic-stripe reader.
+KLD Key-Loading Device MSR Magnetic-stripe reader.
 OEM Original equipment manufacturer.
 Payment Security Device Any complete device (for example, a consumer-facing PIN-acceptance device or an HSM) whose characteristics contribute to the security of retail electronic payments or other financial transactions PCI PTS Device Security Evaluation Program The PCI SSC evaluation framework for payment system devices.
-PED PIN entry device; approval class aimed at devices with PIN-entry and PIN-processing ability, either attended or unattended, whose primary purpose is to capture and convey the PIN to an ICC reader and/or to another processing device, such as a host system.
+PED PIN entry device; approval class aimed at devices with PIN-entry and PIN- processing ability, either attended or unattended, whose primary purpose is to capture and convey the PIN to an ICC reader and/or to another processing device, such as a host system.
 A PED must have an integrated display unless dedicated to PIN entry only.
 See Appendix A. POI Point of interaction.
 POI Device Device used in the point of interaction with a consumer.

-Product Type The product type describes both the approval class of a device and whether the device is a module to be integrated (OEM) or not.
-PTS PIN Transaction Security, the PCI SSC framework for payment security devices.
+Term Definition Product Type The product type describes both the approval class of a device and whether the device is a module to be integrated (OEM) or not.
+PTS PIN Transaction Security, the PCI SSC framework for payment sec devices.
 Refers to POI devices and HSMs, collectively.
 PTS Devices Payment security devices, POI devices, and HSMs.

-Term Definition PTS-HSM The sub-framework of the PCI-PTS device security framework that addresses the security of HSMs PTS-POI The sub-framework of the PCI-PTS device security framework that addresses the security of consumer-facing devices Terminal Commercial device with a business function.
+PTS-HSM The sub-framework of the PCI-PTS device security framework that addresses the security of HSMs PTS-POI The sub-framework of the PCI-PTS device security framework that addresses the security of consumer-facing devices RAP Remote Administration Platform for HSMs.
+SCR Secure Card Reader approval class SCRP Secure Card Reader PIN approval class.
+SPoC Software-based PIN-entry on COTS SRED Secure Reading and Exchange of Data Terminal Commercial device with a business function.
 It may be dedicated to payment (POS terminal with integrated or separate PIN pad) or to product-dispensing (for example, an ATM or petrol-dispensing self-service).
-Test Cycle ycle Completion of all applicable test procedures performed on a single version of the vendor's payment security device.
+Test Cycle Completion of all applicable test procedures performed on a single version of the vendor's payment security device.
 UPT Unattended payment terminal; approval class, designating cardholder- operated payment devices (self-service) that read, capture, and transmit card information in conjunction with an unattended self-service device.
 See Appendix A.